distribusion/retailer_api_documentation/source/index.html.md

 }
 ```

 This endpoint enables users to perform the cancellation of a specific booking.
+Note: The example is not linked to the previous booking as it is not cancellable (see bookings#conditions).

 ### HTTP Request